BHaveSH290-del/House_prediction_dataset-/README.md

 ---

 ## 👤 Author
-Made with ❤️ as a beginner ML project on Kaggle Housing Dataset.
+Made with sincerity as a beginner ML project on Kaggle Housing Dataset.